topherCantrell/computerarcheology/content/CoCo/Doubleback/Code.md

 CFB0: 32     ; Type 7: Spider   500
 CFB1: 00     ; Type 8: Skull   (no score)
 CFB2: 64     ; Type 9: X       1000

+; ASCII version of the copyright (never used by the code)

 ; "COPYRIGHT 1982 DALE A. LEAR ALL RIGHTS RESERVED LICENSED TO TANDY COPRPORATION"
 CFB3: 43 4F 50 59 52 49 47 48 54 20 31 39 38 32 20 44 41 4C 45 20 41 2E 20 4C 45 41 52 20 41 4C 4C 20